This is a blog and a website.

 … underpinned by formal training – a BSc in Maths and an MSc in Operational Research, a London Business School MBA, a PGDip (Art History – for fun), Cabinet Office Top Management Programme alumnus, and executive education at Harvard’s Kennedy School, the Institute for Management Development in Lausanne, and at Ashridge.
 I’m a Fellow of the Chartered Management Institute, the Institute of Directors, the OR Society and the RSA.

-That’s the base from which the portfolio has begun.
-The next phase is to grow:
+That’s the base from which the portfolio began.
+The portfolio is growing in these ways:

 LinkedIn has more information here.

 email@example.com ltd is company number 10077377, registered in England and Wales.

 Registered office is 5a Ver Road, St Albans, AL3 4QN